 7. Be able to define DNA recombination and know the characteristics of transduction, transformation, conjugation, and transposons.

 1. Be able to describe 2 general properties of DNA, 3 types of enzymes used in genetic engineering, and gel electrophoresis

-2. Know the purpose of DNA sequencing, nucleic acid hybridization, PCR, and DNA cloning.
+2. Know the purpose and process of DNA sequencing, nucleic acid hybridization, PCR, and DNA cloning.